Tsageon/ResturantAppBackend/README.md

     "message": "Manual notification sent to user@example.com" }
 or:
-{
-    "message": "Reservation not found"
+{"message": "Reservation not found"}
-}
 even:
-{
-    "message": "User not found"
+{"message": "User not found"}
-}

 finally:
-{
-    "message": "Failed to send manual notification"
+{"message": "Failed to send manual notification"}
-}

 10. POST /api/reviews
 Create a new review for a reservation.

 The request body should look like this:
-{
-  "restaurantId": "12345",
+{"restaurantId": "12345",
   "rating": 4,
-  "review": "Great food and service!"
+  "review": "Great food and service!"}
-}

 The response should be:
 201 Created with the review details and the reviewee's email oh and